flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Before the pixels are written to the frame-buffer, the NV2A contains four dedicated engines called **Raster Output Unit** or 'ROP' which perform necessary tests (alpha, depth and stencil) using allocated blocks in main memory.
 Finally, batches of pixels (four per cycle) are written back only if they passed these tests.

-Moreover, the frame-buffer can be antialiased using a technique called **multisampling** [@graphics-geforce3].
+Moreover, the frame-buffer can be anti-aliased using a technique called **multisampling** [@graphics-geforce3].
 Essentially, this technique samples edges of polygons multiple times with different offsets added in the process.
-Afterwards, all samples are averaged and to form the antialiased image.
+Afterwards, all samples are averaged and to form the anti-aliased image.
 This approach replaced the previous (and more resource-hungry) anti-aliasing function called 'supersampling', used by previous Nvidia GPUs.

 ### Importance of programmability {.tabs-close}